chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 Reference
 =====================================================
-The following sections show an example chef-server.rb file and a list of the ports that are required by the Chef server.
+The following sections show an example chef-server.rb file and a list of the ports that are required by the Chef Server.

 chef-server.rb
 -----------------------------------------------------
-A completed chef-server.rb configuration file for a four server tiered Chef server cluster, consisting of:
+A completed chef-server.rb configuration file for a four server tiered Chef Server cluster, consisting of:

 .. list-table::
    :widths: 100 150 150 100